Michilimackinac: Anishinaabe and the French

-In 1683, under pressure from the Odawa, the French established a presence on the North side of the straits at the St. Ignace Mission in an alliance with the Anishinaabe against the Iroquois.
+In 1683, under pressure from the Odawa, the French established a presence on the north side of the straits at the St. Ignace Mission in an alliance with the Anishinaabe against the Haudenosaunee.
 Between 1670 and 1700, Michilimackinac flourished and became one of the central sites of the fur trade.
-Soon, French visitors reported vast summer markets taking place along the shorelines each year.
+French visitors reported vast summer markets taking place along the shorelines each year.
 Both natives and newcomers flocked to take advantage.
 Hundreds of Native Americans from around Lakes Michigan and Superior would make the voyage to the straits to meet French traders coming up from the St. Lawrence.
 In the words of a later French traveler, Michilimackinac became "the landing place and refuge of all the savages who trade their peltries."
 Consequently, Michilimackinac rapidly became the "general meeting-place for all the French who go to trade with stranger tribes."

-In 1715, the French established a fort and settlement on the south side of the strait.
-It was called Fort Michilimackinac.
+In 1715, the French established Fort Michilimackinac on the south side of the strait.
 The fort became a major trading post, attracting Native Americans from throughout the northern Great Lakes.
-After Great Britain defeated France in the Seven Years' War (French and Indian War), their colonial forces took over the fort and territory.
+After Great Britain defeated France in the French and Indian War, their colonial forces took over the fort and territory.

-Fort Michilimackinac fell to an Ojibwa attack during the Native American uprising of 1763, sometimes called Pontiac's War.
+In 1763 Fort Michilimackinac fell to an Ojibwe attack during Pontiac's War.
 It was reoccupied by the British in September 1764.
 In 1780, during the American Revolution, British commandant Patrick Sinclair moved the British trading and military post to Mackinac Island, which was held by the British for some time, and abandoned Fort Michilimackinac after the move.
-After the rebel Americans gained independence in the Revolutionary War, this site became part of a territory of the United States.
-The fort saw its only military action 17 July 1812 when Lieutenant Porter Hanks bloodlessly surrendered it to the British during the war of 1812.
+After the Americans gained independence in the Revolutionary War, this site became part of a territory of the United States.
+The fort saw its only military action on 17 July 1812 when Lieutenant Porter Hanks bloodlessly surrendered it to the British during the War of 1812.

-Today, Fort Michilimackinac is preserved as a tourist site.
-Re-enactors portray the historic activities of the French and English.
-An archeological dig at the site is open for viewing.